dart-lang/language/working/wildcards/feature-specification.md

     takeGenericCallback(<_>() => true);
     ```

-A local declaration whose name is `_` does not bind that name to anything.
+A declaration whose name is `_` does not bind that name to anything.
 This
-means you can have multiple local declarations named `_` in the same namespace
+means you can have multiple declarations named `_` in the same namespace
 without a collision error.
 The initializer, if there is one, is still executed,
 but the value is not accessible.